nextflow-io/nextflow/docs/sharing.rst

 .. note:: For projects hosted on BitBucket you will need to specify this hosting service in the command line by adding the ``-hub bitbucket`` option.

-.. tip:: Private repositories can be accessed by specifying the access credentials with the ``-user`` command line option, then the program will ask to enter the password interactively.
+.. tip:: Private repositories can be accessed by specifying the access credentials by using the ``-user`` command line option, then the program will ask to enter the password interactively.

 You can try this feature out, by simply entering the following command in your shell terminal::